 New to racing?
 Want to try it?
 Consider being crew, taking our introductory class, or plunge in using your own boat or an adopted boat.
 Here’s a written introduction to Lake Pleasant racing and here’s a brief introduction to Tempe Town Lake racing.
 The procedures are a little different at each lake.

 Here are links to racing tips on this website.

 Rules and Start Sequence: Here’s a chart to help you follow our five-minute Lake Pleasant start sequence.
 And the three-minute Tempe Town Lake start.
 At Lake Pleasant, AYC follows the US Sailing RRS 5-minute start sequence, but to save time we use rolling starts.
 When one fleet’s race begins, another fleet is immediately on the start clock.
-The Lake Pleasant Course Chart “K” shows the configuration of the “Boards” we use to start races.
-US Sailing has a series of Videos on their website that show you all about starting.
+The Lake Pleasant Course Chart “L” shows the configuration of the “Boards” we use to start races.

 Arizona Yacht Club Fleets